Pyxis of al-Mughira: The Medallions

 Medallion Four is the only medallion that shows a common symbol of power through an image of a bull and lion fighting.
 Some scholars, including those at the Louvre and Eva Baer, have interpreted this as a message of authority and legitimacy of Umayyad Caliphs in competition with the Abbasid Caliphs, who ruled in Baghdad.
 Prado-Vilar ties this scene to fables told at the time that were used to teach life lessons to the young, especially to family of the royal court.
-He makes the claim that, with keeping Kalila wa Dimna in mind, al-Mughira would reflect on the symbolism of the “tragic consequences of listening to evil advice of those plotting to have him conspire against his brother’s lineage;” a way for the caliph to keep him in his secondary role and to not attempt to seek reign.
+He claims that, keeping Kalila wa Dimna in mind, al-Mughira would reflect on the symbolism of the “tragic consequences of listening to evil advice of those plotting to have him conspire against his brother’s lineage”; a way for the caliph to keep him in his secondary role and to not attempt to seek reign.